pkuoslab/Paladin/README.md

 ### Save graph

-Enter `http://127.0.0.1:5700/save` in your browser to save the graph of your testing app.
-The graph file is in the place where you run `paladin.jar` .
-You can save for many times since the graph may update when running.
+request `http://127.0.0.1:5700/save` to save the graph of your testing app.
+The graph file is under the path where you run `paladin.jar`.

 ### List activities

-Enter `http://127.0.0.1:5700/list` in your browser to see how many activities paladin has found.
+request `http://127.0.0.1:5700/list` to see how many activities paladin has found.

 ### Stop testing

-Enter `http://127.0.0.1:5700//stop?serial=xxx` in your browser to stop paladin.
+request `http://127.0.0.1:5700/stop?serial=xxx` to stop paladin.
 You can restart your work by using `java -jar paladin.jar`.
 Paladin will start from where you saved the graph.

+### Replay
+- stop testing before replay
+- or use `java -jar paladin.jar -p` to replay
+- request `http://127.0.0.1:5700/replay?serial=xxx&nodes=activity_id` to generate a test case that reaches a specific page.
+The target page is identified by a unique id.
+To find all available id and corresponding screenshot, you can save screenshot while testing by setting `config.json`.
+- you can also request `http://127.0.0.1:5700/replay?serial=xxx&nodes=all` to generate a group of test cases that cover all available pages in the graph.